troglobit/inadyn/README.md

     period          = 300
     user-agent      = Mozilla/5.0

-    # The FreeDNS username must be in lower case, the
+    # The FreeDNS username must be in lower case
-    # password (max 16 chars) is case sensitive.
+    # The password (max 16 chars) is case sensitive
-    provider freedns.afraid.org {
+    provider freedns {
         username    = lower-case-username
         password    = case-sensitive-pwd
         hostname    = some.example.com
+    }

+    provider freemyip {
+        password    = YOUR_TOKEN
+        hostname    = YOUR_DOMAIN.freemyip.com
     }

     provider dyn {